 Košice has a strong economic background, and the city creates employment opportunities for the population of the surrounding region as well as its own.
 The biggest local employer is the U. S. Steel Košice steelworks, and of the total number of registered employees in the city as a whole, the great majority work in the industrial sphere.
 The education and transport sectors are also strongly represented here.

-The average age of citizens is 35.13 years, which has led to Košice becoming known as the city of youth.
+The average age of citizens is 42.4 years (2021).
 The education system is significantly represented in the city, with over 45 basic schools, 10 grammar schools, 4 commercial academies, and 15 specialized secondary schools covering industrial technologies, agriculture, health care and the arts.
-There is also the Technical University with 8 faculties, P. J. Šafárik University with 4 faculties, the University of Economics and the University of Veterinary Medicine.
+There is also the Technical University with 9 faculties, P. J. Šafárik University with 5 faculties, the University of Economics and the University of Veterinary Medicine.

 There are 14 banks in the city, running a combined total of 43 branches